pkardjian/GeoSpottr/README.md

 The training process involved fine-tuning the model's weights using Cross-Entropy loss and Stochastic Gradient Descent (SGD) optimizer.
 Training, testing and validation sets were created using a 60-20-20 split to help monitor the model's performance and prevent overfitting.
 Extensive hyperparameter tuning was conducted in order to ensure optimal performance.

+## Testing

+One of our main objectives in testing our model against new data was to emulate a human playing the GeoGuessr game.
+On the GeoGuessr platform, users can create custom maps using coordinates which GeoGuessr then uses to extract panoramas to be used for the game.
+As such, we created a map containing images from our test set that can then be played by a human.
+Their performance can thenbe compared to the test accuracy of our model.
+In order for accurate comparison, players must disable any moving, zooming or panning as the input to the model is a static image rather than the dynamic panoramas that GeoGuessr provides.

+Further improvements to this testing method can include taking a screenshot of the GeoGuessr panorama and directly sending it to the model for prediction via a back-end server.

 ## Results

 Our best model had a final training accuracy of 65.3% and a final validation accuracy of 57.6%.
 In addition to this, our final model training loss was recorded at slightly above 0.03.